 Many of us remember things a certain way that turn out to not be accurate.
 When it's just you are a few people, you can write it off as a trick of your slyboots mind.
 But when many people share the same "wrong" memory, some think something else is at play.
 That something else is called "The Mandela Effect".
 This effect is named for South African anti-apartheid leader, and later South African President Nelson Mandela.
 Many people swear they remember that he died in jail.
 However, that is demonstrably not true.
 The theory, which is the only plausible one, is that at some point our timeline shifted to our current one.
 And in this one, Mandela did not die in prison.
 See, it's simple and reasonable.

 One of the most well known examples of this effect involves some illustrated bears.
 Many, many people swear that a series of children' books was called TheBerenstein Bears.
 However, if you go to a library (which still exist, even in this timeline), you will find the books are called The Berenstain Bears.
 Timeline shift.

 Other examples include a genie movie that supposedly starred the hilarious Sinbad and whether chartreuse is green or red (in this timeline, it is green).

 We have done some serious research and have found lesser known examples of the Mandela Effect that will have you serious questioning whether or not you live in a shifted timeline.
 Read on to review these common memories that are not accurate in our current timeline.
 If your sanity can stand the shock.
 The time shock!

-1. Senator Ted Kennedy died in 2004 while wrestling a bear.
+1. Senator Ted Kennedy died in 2004 when he was attacked by hungry pelicans.